 Important Things to Remember

-- Always remember that a pair is never a good way to start a hand, but even more than that if a pair is showing on your board, it makes bluffing significantly harder.
+- Always remember that a pair is never a good way to start a hand, but even more than that, if a pair is showing on your board it makes bluffing significantly more difficult.

-- If you’re looking for low cards to complete your hand, be sure to check the other players cards that are out there and remember what has been folded to see the chances of you hitting one of the low cards that you need.
+- If you’re looking for low cards to complete your hand, be sure to check the other player’s cards and remember what has been folded to establish the chances of you hitting one of the low cards that you need.

-- If you’re dealt a strong starting hand, make the other players pay to see your their next card, also check to make sure that you aren’t actually betting into a lower hand as the cards come out.
+- If you’re dealt a strong starting hand, make the other players pay to see your next card.
+Also check to make sure that you aren’t actually betting into a lower hand as the cards come out.

 - Be patient and know when to fold.
-You don’t have to chase cards, that’ll just put you in a bad spot; and if you’re dealt pretty below average cards, just lay it down and save your chips for another day.
+You don’t have to chase cards, that will just put you in a bad spot; and if you’re dealt below average cards just lay it down and save your chips for another day.